aplteam/Cider/docs/User-Guide.md

 ### 7. Executing user-specific code

 Last not least you might want to execute some general code (as opposed to project-specific code) after a project was loaded.
-An example is a function that would check whether the project is managed by Git, and if so reports what the current branch is as well as the status of that branch.

 This can be achieved by specifying the fully qualified name of a function that must be monadic, most likely in `⎕SE`.
 A namespace with the configuration data of the project is passed as right argument.